platformsh/platformsh-docs/src/frameworks/wordpress/redis.md

+---
-# Using Redis with WordPress
+title: "Using Redis with WordPress"
+weight: 1
+sidebarTitle: "Redis"
+---

 There are a number of Redis libraries for WordPress, only some of which are compatible with Platform.sh.
 We have tested and recommend [devgeniem/wp-redis-object-cache-dropin](https://packagist.org/packages/devgeniem/wp-redis-object-cache-dropin), which requires extremely little configuration.